cakephp/docs/en/core-libraries/behaviors/translate.rst

         );
     }

-After you have done that (for example putting "name" as one of the fields) you already finished the basic setup.
+After you have done that (for example putting "title" as one of the fields) you already finished the basic setup.
 Great!
 According to our current example the model should now look something like this::